Get the BEST rates by booking directly on our website. Click here.

 Perhaps the most iconic is the red deer, Britain’s largest land mammal.

-These magnificent creatures can often be spotted in the eastern fells, particularly during the autumn rutting season when stags bellow their haunting calls across the valleys.
+These magnificent creatures are often spotted in the eastern fells, particularly during the autumn rutting season, when stags bellow their haunting calls across the valleys.

 Otters, once on the brink of extinction in England, have made a remarkable comeback in the Lake District.